 Section 6.
 Certification.
-The City Clerk is directed to certify the passage and adoption of this Ordinance; cause it to be entered into the City's book of original ordinances; make a note of the passage and adoption in the records of this meeting; and, within fifteen (15) days after the passage and adoption of this Ordinance, cause it to be published or posted in accordance with California law.
+The City Clerk is directed to certify the passage and adoption of this Ordinance; cause it to be entered into the City's book of original ordinances; make a note of the passage and adoption in the records of this meeting; and, within fifteen (15) days s after the passage and adoption of of this Ordina nce, cause it to be published or posted in accordance with C alifornia law.

-PASSED, APPROVED and ADOPTED this day of 2022.

-VOTE: AYES: NOES: ABSTAIN: ABSENT:

-Michael Detoy, Mayor
+PASSED, APPROVED and ADOPTED this 28th day of September, 2022.
+VOTE: AYES: NOES: ABSTAIN: ABSENT: Michael Detoy, Mayor PRESIDENT of the City Council and MAYOR of the City of Hermosa Beach, CA ATTEST: APPROVED AS TO FORM: Myra Maravilla City Clerk Michael Jenkins City Attorney

-ATTEST:

-APPROVED AS TO FORM:

-Susan Morrow, City Clerk

-Michael Jenkins, City Attorney